sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 #Configure Relay with server VRF

 config interface ip dhcp-relay add Ethernet0 172.16.0.1 -vrf-name=VrfRed
+config interface ip dhcp-relay src-intf add Ethernet0 Loopback0 config interface ip dhcp-relay link-select add Ethernet0
 ```

+In case of DHCPv4 relay, link-selection must be enabled when client and server are in different VRFs.
+The link-selection sub-option must use an interface that is bound to server VRF.
+This is needed to ensure that the response from the server is received by the DHCPv4 relay.
+If the client and server are in the same VRF, say VrfRed, then link-selection need not be enabled, as the 'giaddr' is also in the server VRF.

 As an alternate configuration, route leaking can be enabled in client VRF to ensure reachability to DHCP server residing in different VRF.
 This approach is not preferred/recommended due to overhead of adding leaked routes in each of the client VRFs and server VRF.

-#### 3.1.5.1 Sub-option 151/152
+#### 3.1.5.1 Virtual Subnet Selection Sub-option

 DHCP relay supports multiple clients on different VRFs, and these clients can also share the same/overlapping IP addresses.
 In such VRF deployments, there is a need for the DHCP server to know the client's VRF, so that the address allocation can be done based on that VRF.
-To convey VRF information, DHCP relay includes the sub-option 151 as defined in RFC 6607.
+To convey VRF information, DHCP relay includes the sub-option 151 (for DHCPv4) and sub-option 68 (for DHCPv6) as defined in RFC 6607.

-The suboption 151 (Virtual subnet selection sub-option, type 0) carries the ASCII VRFNAME configured on the incoming interface to which the client is connected.
+The Virtual subnet selection sub-option (type 0) carries the ASCII VRFNAME configured on the incoming interface to which the client is connected.
 If the incoming interface is in default VRF, the sub option is not added to the relayed packet.
-The format of the sub-option 151 added by the relay agent is shown below - only type 0 identifier is supported.
+The format of the sub-option added by the relay agent is shown below - only type 0 identifier is supported.
 This option is supported for both DHCPv4 and DHCPv6 clients.

 ```
  Suboption      Length     Type      Value
     151           7         0        ASCII VPN identifier (VRFNAME)
 ```

- The sub-option 152 is a control sub-option that is added along with 151, to check if the DHCP server supports these sub-options.
+ For DHCPv4, the sub-option 152 is a control sub-option that is added along with 151, to check if the DHCP server supports these sub-options.
 If the DHCP server strips out sub-option 152 when sending the response to the relay, it indicates that the DHCP server has used the VRFNAME to allocate IP address.
 If the DHCP server returns sub-option 152 back, it indicates the DHCP server did not understand the sub-options sent by the relay.

- To ensure interoperability, the sub-option 151 must be enabled only when DHCP server supports address allocation based on VRF.
-Some server may not recognize sub-option 151 and would still allocate lease in global/default VRF space.
+ To ensure interoperability, the VSS sub-option must be enabled only when DHCP server supports address allocation based on VRF.
+Some server may not recognize sub-option and would still allocate lease in global/default VRF space.
 DHCP relay does not discard those replies from server.

 &nbsp;
 ![Figure6](./dhcp_suboption_151.png "Figure6: DHCP Relay with suboption 151")